Oprah Winfrey praises her late friend and idol Toni Morrison

 “That’s the great memory and gift that I think that she gave to me and the audience.
 I think people will read her books.
 They will feel whatever they feel.
 They will experience literature at its finest.
 But do your eyes light up when I enter the room?”
 Winfrey said.

 Morrison, the first black woman to win the Nobel Prize for Literature, died Monday night at 88.
 Winfrey was attending the premiere for her latest show on OWN, “David Makes Man,” in Los Angeles on Tuesday.
-She and Michael B. Jordan serve as executive producers of the series, which premiers Aug.
+She and Michael B. Jordan serve as executive producers of the series, which debuts Aug.
 14.

 “Words don’t seem adequate enough,” said Jordan.
 “They don’t seem like they’re enough for what she’s done.
 The legacy that she leaves behind, the inspiration that she was so many people and natural born activist leader.
 Yes, she’s an amazing soul.”